fs.promises and FileHandle Cleanup

 readFile('maybe-missing.json', 'utf8'),

-Figure 3 — Promise-based filesystem work can overlap, but requests still pass through finite worker-pool capacity and storage throughput.
-Completion order is independent of the array order.
+Figure 3 - Promise-based filesystem work can overlap, but it still runs through finite worker-pool capacity and storage throughput.
+Completion order is independent of array order.

 When Parallel Hurts